 Less common procedures include shortening the tongue (tongue base reduction) or inserting a special tube into the windpipe, which is then widened at night to open up the airway (tracheostomy).
 Finally, as patients with sleep apnea often have smaller jaws, jaw advancement surgery is also sometimes performed – however, this is a very serious procedure that has a lot of risks and entails a lengthy recovery period.

 A much more risk-free alternative to surgery is changing some of your sleeping habits.
-If you’re a back sleeper, try sleeping on your side, as this has been found to be an effective solution that works well in the long term.
+If you’re a back sleeper, try sleeping on your side, as Trusted SourcePositional therapy for obstructive sleep apnea: an objective measurement of patients' usage and efficacy at home - PubMed Selected patients with positional OSA can be effectively treated by a positional therapy with an objective compliance of 73.7% of the nights and a persistent efficacy after three months. www.ncbi.nlm.nih.gov that works well in the long term.
 You can find special wearable devices that will keep you sleeping on your side throughout the night.
 If you’re not used to this sleeping position, take a look at some mattress toppers for side sleepers that can help you to adjust, or alternatively, replace your old mattress with a mattress for side sleepers to give you the best alignment.
 Another option that can help is getting a sleep apnea pillow, as this will enable just the right elevation angle, and prevent any soft tissue from collapsing into the airway.
 A wedge pillow works best, but some contoured options can also be highly effective – check out our roundup of the best pillows for sleep apnea and try one out for yourself.

 Sleep apnea oral appliances / mouth guards